 iPad identifiers are special marks on each iPad so the kids know which device is theirs to use.
 There are fancy was to do this, I just put a piece of colored tape on the handle of the iPad case.

-- Label which students are on each iPad.
+- If you are 1:1 with iPads, number the iPads off and inform students of which number they are.
+If you have a small group of iPads, label which students are on each iPad.
 In the beginning, students may forget which iPad they are supposed to use, so having the label on the back is a helpful reference.

 - If you are sharing devices as a grade level, there is enough room for those teachers to add labels for their students who also use the same iPads.
 In the image below my class is outlined in purple, another teacher’s is outlined in turquoise, and another teacher’s is outlined in orange.

 4. Log students into Google Classroom

 After initial student login to Google Classroom, I suggest that you tap through the tour the app provides, because it will be distracting for the kids the first time you want them to use the iPads.

 I find the task of applying profile easier to do on the computer, but if iPads are the only device you have access to it is still possible.
 This can be done in the Google app on the iPad.